Atlantic Yards, Pacific Park Brooklyn, Barclays Center tour

-Atlantic Yards/Pacific Park/Barclays Center: Brooklyn's most contested real estate development, its tangled path, a look at current construction, and what's coming.
+Explore Brooklyn's most contested real estate development: its tangled path, ongoing construction, future plans, and the many issues raised.

 Proponents touted "jobs, housing, and hoops," as Brooklyn (via the basketball Nets) would regain the major league status it lost when the baseball Dodgers left for Los Angeles in 1957.
 But Atlantic Yards, launched in 2003, also symbolizes "the theater of land use," how questionable promises and ever-changing plans surround a knotty private-public partnership.